payattn/payattn/README.md

 - Node.js 18+
 - Chrome (for extension development)
 - macOS/Linux (for Rapidsnark compilation ...I used a docker container on MacOS)
+- LLM (local LMstudio etc supported) but can use venice.ai too

 ### 1. Clone Repository
 ```bash